-Avoid giving your whole SSN on the phone or online
+Avoid Giving Your Whole SSN on the Phone or Online

-Most trustworthy companies will be able to establish your identity without your full SSN, so offer part of it — or other supporting identification (i.e.: driver’s licence) — for verification purposes.
+Most trustworthy companies will be able to establish your identity without your full SSN, so offer part of it — or other supporting identification (i.e.: driver’s license) — for verification purposes.
 If you are still nervous about divulging your SSN on the phone or online, simply contact the agency yourself to resolve the matter in question.
 If someone asks for your Social Security number, always ask questions like “How will it be used?” and “What if I refuse to share it?”

 Actively monitor your accounts and credit statements for any unexplained transactions and report them immediately.
 Banks and financial institutions often notify you of suspicious account activity when they see it, as well.

 If you can’t fully commit to going 100% paperless, it might be a good idea to shred any seemingly innocent financial papers that contain your Social Security number.
-With so much personal financial info available securely to individuals online, there should be a lot of documents you can digitize then destroy.
+With so much personal financial info available securely to individuals online, there should be a lot of documents you can digitize and then destroy.
 If you must keep physical copies (i.e.: tax returns), make sure you store them in a safe or safe place.

-Don’t use your SSN as a password
+Don’t Use Your SSN as a Password

 Identity theft protection services or ID protection providers can prevent your online bank account details from being stolen, keep your credit score from being manipulated, boost your online reputation and stop online thieves from accessing any sensitive financial or personal information.